CJ McCollum: 2013–2015: Early years

 The first player to ever enter the NBA from Lehigh, McCollum was picked tenth overall in the 2013 NBA draft by the Portland Trail Blazers.
 He signed his rookie scale contract with the franchise on July 11, and he proceeded to play for them in the NBA Summer League, averaging 21 points and 4 rebounds per game.

 Having convened for an annual photoshoot, the rookie class of 2013 took an NBA.com survey, according to which McCollum was voted the 2013–14 Rookie of the Year (together with Victor Oladipo).
 McCollum sat out the first six weeks of the regular season with a foot injury.
 On January 1, 2014, he was assigned to the Idaho Stampede of the development league.
 He was recalled by the Blazers on January 5 and made his NBA debut three days later, during which he notched 4 points as Portland beat the Orlando Magic, 110–94.
 On February 8, McCollum posted a season-high 19 points in a 117–110 victory over the Minnesota Timberwolves.

-On October 27, 2014, Portland exercised their third-year team option to extended McCollum's rookie scale contract through 2015–16.
+On October 27, 2014, Portland exercised its third-year team option to extend McCollum's rookie scale contract through 2015–16.
 For his sophomore season, he played 15.7 minutes per outing while averaging 6.8 points, 1.5 rebounds, and 1 assist across 62 games.
 During a first-round playoff loss to the Memphis Grizzlies, Game 5, McCollum scored a then career-high of 33 points.